MadhavSahi/FullStack-JavaScript-2022-23/readme.md

 ## Class 34,35

 - Learnt about more of basics of Backend.
+- Learnt about Schema/Design.
+- Learnt about how to make High Level Design for an E-Commerce App.
+- Learnt about flow : Project-->Database-->Tables-->Desin/Schema.
+- Learnt about Round Robin ALgo.
+- Basics of Normalisation, 1NF, 2NF, 3NF, BCNF(3.5NF)
+-
 - Class Repo - [Repo for Class 34,35](https://github.com/MadhavSahi/FullStack-JavaScript-2022-23/tree/main/Class-34%2C35-Backend_Basics_25%2C26thMarch_23 "Class Repo Link 25,26thMarch")

 <hr>